strauss/hornet-queen/README.md

 However, this process is unnoticeably fast.
 The exception is the `UUID` type.
 This one is always explicitly (un-)boxed.
-When comparing Hornet Queen's `UUIDSet` with a Java `HashSet<UUID>` the former performs faster in most scenarios.
+When comparing Hornet Queen's `UUIDSet` with a Java `HashSet<UUID>` the former can compete in most scenarios while saving memory.
+For performance comparison have a look at the [`SetPerformanceComparison.kt`](src/test/kotlin/de/dreamcube/hornet_queen/set/set_performance_comparison.kt) file among the test cases.

 ### The Array implementation